I got roundly thrashed at LinuxToday for suggesting that Linux

 that bad - as usual, there were some nice, friendly people and

 even the complaints weren't particularly vicious.
 Or maybe

 they were and I'm just too thick skinned to notice..

-One short comment just to set the tone - you can go read the others if you want:
+One short comment just to set the tone - you can go read the others

 Perhaps he is and perhaps I'm not.
 My experience over many decades tells me otherwise, but I've been wrong before, and I can be surprisingly stupid at times.

 I was wrong about Klipper.
 It's definitely a KDE app, but it actually

 will run on Ubuntu.
 It throws out a load of KDE messages, but it ends up

 in the task bar and it works.
 You can't get direct help and if you tell